ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 You have two deployment methods to choose from:

 * In CLI, by running the Terraform script on your bastion server.
-* In Schematics User Interface, accessed from your {{site.data.keyword.cloud_notm}} dashboard menu.
+* In Schematics User Interface, which is accessed from your {{site.data.keyword.cloud_notm}} dashboard menu.

 ## Prerequisites
 {: #terraform-sap-ase-sybase-vsi-prerequisites}
 {: terraform}

-A deployment server (bastion server) deployed by using the automation solution [Automate SAP bastion server – SAP media storage repository](https://test.cloud.ibm.com/docs/sap?topic=sap-sap-bastion-server), should exist in the same VPC, same region, and have the same subnet and security group that is configured for the SAP system VSI.
+A deployment server (bastion server) deployed by using the automation solution [Automate SAP bastion server – SAP media storage repository](https://test.cloud.ibm.com/docs/sap?topic=sap-sap-bastion-server), should exist in the same VPC and same region.
+This should have the same subnet and security group that is configured for the SAP system VSI.

 ## What is created
 {: #terraform-sap-ase-sybase-vsi-created}